India cyclone: Navy searches for scores missing after barge sinks | DW | 19.05.2021

 Author: Sou-Jie Brunnersum

-In a separate operation, a navy chopper rescued 35 people on board another barge that was also engaged by ONGC and ran aground north of Mumbai.
+In a separate operation, a navy chopper rescued 35 people aboard another barge that was also engaged by ONGC and ran aground north of Mumbai.

 The crude oil and natural gas company said that the two barges were carrying people employed for offshore drilling and slipped their moorings when the storm hit.